slarmoo/.github/profile/webServices/webSocket/webSocket.md

 ## Creating a WebSocket conversation

 JavaScript running on a browser can initiate a WebSocket connection with the browser's WebSocket API.
-Assuming the browser is addressing an appropriate host and port (e.g., localhost:9900), first you create a WebSocket object: the first line below queries the browser to determine which protocol is being used (http or https) and selects the appropriate websocket upgrade (unsecure or secure, respectively); the second line creates the WebSocket object, using the selected protocol and the hostname and port currently being used by the browser.
+Assuming the browser is addressing an appropriate host and port (e.g., localhost:9900), first you create a WebSocket object: the first line below queries the browser to determine which protocol is being used (http or https) and selects the appropriate websocket upgrade (unsecure or secure, respectively); the second line creates the WebSocket object, using the selected protocol and the hostname and port currently being used by the browser:

 ```js
 const protocol = window.location.protocol === 'http:' ? 'ws' : 'wss';